George Pratt (artist): Comics

 Pratt's first published comics work was for Marvel Comics' Epic Illustrated #20 (1983).
 Since then, his work has appeared in Heavy Metal, Eagle, and many other publications.
 He has also inked other artists' work and created painted covers for DC Comics.

 In 1990, DC published Pratt's first graphic novel, Enemy Ace: War Idyll, which was nominated for both the Eisner Award and the Harvey Award.
 Enemy Ace: War Idyll has been translated into nine languages and at one point was on the required reading list at West Point.
 The book won the France Info Award for Best Foreign Language Graphic Novel, and the British Speakeasy Award for Best Foreign Language Graphic Novel.

 Pratt's painted graphic novel Batman: Harvest Breed (DC) was nominated for two Eisner Awards.

 The Wolverine: Netsuke limited series for Marvel won Pratt the 2003 Eisner Award for Best Painter/Multimedia Artist.

 As of the late 2000s, Pratt is working on the book See You in Hell, Blind Boy: A Tales of the Blues, based on his research of the Mississippi Delta.
 With Steven Budlong and James McGillion, Pratt made a documentary film about his Mississippi travels, also called See You in Hell, Blind Boy.
 The film won Best Feature Documentary at the 1999 New York International Independent Film & Video Festival.

 Illustrations

 Pratt has done cover and interior illustrations for books published by Bantam Books, Henry Holt, Warner Books, Mojo Press, and Random House, among others.

 Pratt has exhibited his work many times at the Society of Illustrators, and is featured in the Society's compendium The Illustrator In America: 1860-2000 (written by Walter Reed).

 Pratt has illustrated cards for the Magic: The Gathering collectible card game.

 Teaching

-Pratt taught for seven years at the Pratt Institute.
+Pratt taught for seven years at Pratt Institute.
 He has also taught painting and illustration at the Joe Kubert School of Cartoon and Graphic Art, the School of Visual Arts, the Savannah College of Art & Design, Virginia Commonwealth University, and currently at Ringling College of Art and Design.
 At Virginia Commonwealth University, he taught the artist and illustrator, Gian Galang.